Project-Sustain/intro_to_react/README.md

 - Step 3: Allow the user to search for counties by name.
 This involves a TextField that the user can type into, which filters the displayed counties.
     - This list is conditionally rendered.
 When no state is selected or when the selected state in cleared, this list does not show up.
 - Step 4: When a county is clicked, the map zooms to that county.
+    - Use the sendRequest() function
+- Step 5: Make 3 charts
+    - Pie chart for counties that begin with vowels vs consonants
+    - Line chart of number of letters per county
+        - x-axis: county names
+        - y-axis: number of letters
+    - Histograph (bar chart) of number of counties with which number of letters
+        - x-axis: numbers of letters in county names
+        - y-axis: number of counties with the corresponing number of letters
 - Ask Matt any clarifying questions!
 Reach out on MS Teams, or email `asterix@rams.colostate.edu`
 - NOTE: Use good software engineering practices (SRP, generalized components, clean code)